ganelson/inweb/scripts/READMEscript.txt

 Inweb is intentionally self-sufficient, with no dependencies on any other software beyond a modern C compiler.
 However, it does in a sense depend on
 itself: because Inweb is itself a web, you need Inweb to compile Inweb.
-Getting around that circularity means that the initial setup takes a few steps:
+Getting around that circularity means that the initial setup takes a few steps.

-* Create a directory to work in: "mkdir work"
+Make a directory in which to work: let's call this "work".
+Then:

 * Change the current directory to this: "cd work"
 * Clone Inweb: "git clone https://github.com/ganelson/inweb.git"
 * Run **one of the following commands**.
 Unix is for any generic version of Unix,